• Write a Review

 Bar 21 (Deck 7): This bar gives off an upscale ambience in spite of its location in the Getaway Casino.
 Easily accessible and done up in light, neutral colors, it's a nice spot to sip a drink, whether you're betting the night away or just passing through.
 Amid the gorgeous tile work, individual betting machines are embedded within the bar so you're never too far away from the action.

 Sugarcane Mojito Bar (Deck 8): Sugarcane offers plenty of Latin flavor.
 With palm tree decor, live music, aqua-blue lighting, tropical chairs and, of course, mojitos served with raw sugarcane, this cozy bar is reminiscent of what you might find at an upscale Miami resort.
-We recommend getting a flight -- six sweet and savory varieties, starting at $15 -- to select your favorite for the remainder of the cruise.
+We recommend getting a flight -- six sweet and savory varieties -- to select your favorite for the remainder of the cruise.
 It's a lot to drink for one person; try sharing among friends.
 Outdoor seating is available.

 Sunset Bar (Deck 8): Sunset Bar channels the spirit of Hemingway with dark woods, plush seating and a literary theme, just across from La Cucina.
 It's quiet and intimate -- perfect for chatting without having to shout.
 Note, however, that it also leads to the Humidor Cigar Lounge, so you might get an occasional whiff of smoke.
 An outdoor bar extends onto the Waterfront.